textnow/Analytics-iOS/README.md

 ## Analytics iOS

 ## Getting Started
-- Please see the wiki page, located [here](https://github.com/Enflick/textnow-ios5/wiki/Getting-Started)
+- Please see the wiki page